silvia-odwyer/photon/react_app_demo/README.md

 ```

 This app also requires changing the project's webpack.config.js to load WASM files; however this can't be done
-without ejecting, so to combat this, I used react-app-rewired to allow for overriding the config.
+without ejecting, so to combat this, I used react-app-rewired to allow for overriding the webpack config.

 Install react-app-rewired and wasm-loader: